Tim Scott: Health care

 Scott believes the Affordable Care Act should be repealed.
 He has said that U.S. health care is among the greatest in the world, that people all over the world come to study in American medical schools, waiting lists are rare, and that Americans are able to choose their insurance, providers, and course of treatment.
 Scott supports an alternative to the ACA that he says keeps its benefits while controlling costs by reforming the medical tort system by limiting non-economic damages and by reforming Medicare.

 In January 2019, Scott was one of six senators to cosponsor the Health Insurance Tax Relief Act, delaying the Health Insurance Tax for two years.

 Economic development

 Scott supports infrastructure development and public works for his district.
 He opposes restrictions on deepwater oil drilling.

 Scott was among the 31 Senate Republicans who voted against final passage of the Fiscal Responsibility Act of 2023.

+As the Senate Banking Committee Chair, Scott has openly supported the cryptocurrency industry.
+At a crypto symposium in Jackson Hole, he said the industry should "fire the legislators that are in your way".